Yacht Turkey At The Best, Sailing Mediterranean And Aegean Sea, The Black Sea And Marmara

 The old theatre on the long peninsula of Kas is within walking distance of the district.
 "House of the sun" is the collective name of Kekova, beautiful scenic islands, numerous coves and old towns.
 These bays form natural harbors in every season.
 On the northern coast of Kekova Island, in Apollonia, earthquakes shook the soil, causing old houses to be submerged and a submerged city to be created.

-25 km from Finike. to the west of Demre, formerly called Myra, are numerous rock tombs and a magnificent Roman theatre.
+25 km from Finike. to the west of Demre, formerly called Myra, are numerous rock tombs and a magnificent Roman theater.
 (Santa Claus) St. Nicolas was bishop of this Mediterranean city in the fourth century, where he died.

 When you turn around the swallow Peninsula, you can reach the Gulf of Antalya.
 The First Sight is the Old City of Olympus on the southern shore of Tahtali Mountain.
 Oleander and laurel bushes can reach the Olympos Valley by sea as well as by land.